-✓ At all times when overhead hazards exist at Beeler Construction jobsites.
-The entire jobsite may be designated as a hard hat area by Beeler Construction.
+✓ At all times at Beeler Construction jobsites.
 This policy also applies to all visitors and subcontractor drivers and suppliers that are on the jobsite.

 ▼ Safety Vests/High Visibility

 Safety vests must be worn anytime flagging operations or exposure to public vehicular traffic is present per OSHA 1926.201 and 1926.651.
 High visibility should also be considered anywhere moving equipment is being used inside or outside (such as scissors or electric boom lifts).
 The entire jobsite may be designated as a high visibility area by Beeler Construction.